Chaires, Florida

-Chaires (pronounced as /tʃaɪrɛs/) is an unincorporated community located just east of Tallahassee in Leon County, Florida, United States.
+Chaires (pronounced as /tʃaɪrɛs/) is an unincorporated community and census-designated place (CDP) located just east of Tallahassee in Leon County, Florida, United States.
+The population was 308 at the 2020 census.
+It is part of the Tallahassee, Florida Metropolitan Statistical Area.
 It is located near the intersection of Chaires Cross Road and Capitola Road, northeast of Lake Lafayette and the Edwards Wildlife Area.

-Chaires is home to the Chaires-Capitola Volunteer Fire Department.
+The ZIP Code for Chaires is 32317.